lj-ditrapani/SWE430/README.markdown

 Examples

+- Work through both examples, step by step.
+Fill-in prose.
+- Work through both examples, step by step.
+Time it.
 - Make video screen cast for Example 1
 - Make video screen cast for Example 2?
 - Grab ideas from example 1.1, 1.2 and 2 from 430 13B

 Assignments

+- Work through all 3 assignments and time each.
 - Make video screen cast for Assignment 1
 - Explain type signatures?
 - Put list of useful functions in each assignment instruction